 December that they will no longer be supplying local banks with cash.”

-“De-risking” refers to the act of
+“De-risking” refers to the act of exiting relationships with and

 closing the accounts of clients considered high risk by financial

 Zimbabwe is generally classified as a high-risk country, a situation